nareshis21/Encryption_using_transformers/README.md

 # README

+**Welcome to the Project README!**

+This README serves as a comprehensive guide to our project, providing essential information and instructions for users, contributors, and anyone interested in this project.
+We'll walk you through the project's goals, features, installation steps, and usage guidelines.
+Please follow the instructions carefully to get started and make the most out of our project.
+If you encounter any issues or have suggestions for improvement, don't hesitate to reach out.
+Your feedback and contributions are highly valued and appreciated.
+Thank you for being a part of our project's community!
 ## Encryption Using Transformers

 This code is designed to showcase the use of transformer-based tokenization in conjunction with standard cryptographic techniques to encrypt and then decrypt a given text.